 Seventeen-year-old Hajime Nagumo is your average, everyday otaku.
 However, his simple life of pulling all-nighters and sleeping in school is suddenly turned upside down when he, along with the rest of his class, is summoned to a fantasy world!
 They're treated like heroes and tasked with the duty of saving the human race from utter extinction.
 But what should have been any otaku's wet dream quickly turns into Hajime's nightmare.
 While the rest of his class are blessed with godlike powers, Hajime's job, Synergist, only has a single transmutation skill.
 Ridiculed and bullied by his classmates for being weak, he soon finds himself in despair.
 Will he be able to survive in this dangerous world of monsters and demons with only a glorified blacksmith's level of strength?

-Arifureta Shokugyou de Sekai Saikyou has been digitally published in English as Arifureta: From Commonplace to World's Strongest by J-Novel Club since February 18, 2017, and physically by Seven Seas Entertainment since February 6, 2018.
+Arifureta Shokugyou de Sekai Saikyou has been published digitally in English as Arifureta: From Commonplace to World's Strongest by J-Novel Club since May 6, 2017, and physically by Seven Seas Entertainment since February 6, 2018.

 I honestly have mixed feelings about this light novel (or web novel or whatevs).
 On one hand, it has a really promising beginning, and I mean it.
 It's not your typical "meh promising", it's a "promising promising".
 On the other, it's squandered after some chapters. (mild spoilers ahead, skip to TL;DR if you want to avoid them)